tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-replacing-trace-flags-1204-and-1222-with-the-extended-events-system_health-session.md

   - Microsoft SQL Server Admin

 ---
 Deadlocks in a SQL Server instance are problematic.
 They can cause application errors, slow performance, and unhappy users.
-As a DBA or developer, it’s very helpful to be able to find deadlocks, review what caused them, and fix it permanently, if possible.
+As a DBA or developer, it's very helpful to be able to find deadlocks, review what caused them, and fix it permanently, if possible.

 How do you find deadlocks?
 Over the years, there have been various methods, depending on what tools were available in SQL Server.
 Many of us used to run a Profiler or server trace to capture the Deadlock Graph event – useful if we knew when they were occurring (or they occurred all the time).
-We could also enable trace flags 1204 and/or 1222 to write the information to the event log – better if we knew there were issues, but they weren’t predictable.
+We could also enable trace flags 1204 and/or 1222 to write the information to the event log – better if we knew there were issues, but they weren't predictable.

-However, I don’t like a messy event log.
+However, I don't like a messy event log.
 I like it neat and clean, so I can see errors easily.
 For example, I enable TF 3226 to suppress “Log was backed up” messages.
 With SQL Server 2012+, I also prefer to use the Extended Events default system_health session to view deadlock graphs – with no extra work required!

 Let me walk through what a deadlock looks like with TF 1222 and compare that to the XE session.